-The Department of Agriculture, Water and the Environment manages the registration and ongoing compliance of dairy exporters and export establishments with:
+The Department of Agriculture, Fisheries and Forestry manages the registration and ongoing compliance of dairy exporters and export establishments with:

 - Export Control Act 2020 and associated legislation